 mobile app requirements Document

 Mobile App Requirements Document is the foremost step before mobile app development.
 If you want to get your desired developed app then make sure to give all technical and analytical requirements in the document to the developer.
-Here I explained basics of mobile app development :
+Here I explained the basics of mobile app development :

 Choosing a Platform